 US$16. bookID # 12596

 LASDUN, Susan; The English Park; Royal, Private & Public.
-London, Andre Deutsch, [1991], First edition, 4to [26 x 21 cm]; [viii], 216 pp, numerous illus from early sources including paintings, prints, plans, mostly in color, some full-page or double-page, index, orig green cloth, gilt spine title lettering, dj (not clipped), fine and clean.
+London, Andre Deutsch, [1991], First edition, 4to [26 x 21 cm]; [viii], 216 pp, numerous illustrations from early sources including paintings, prints, plans, mostly in color, some full-page or double-page, index, original green cloth, gilt spine title lettering, dj (not clipped), fine and clean.

 Well-written and beautifully illustrated, the author describes the history and evolution of the park over a thousand year period to the present day.